Welcome to PhotoBoffin - photography blog and tutorials.

 View of the coastal path heading towards Porth Namarch at Breakwater Park, Holyhead, Anglesey.

-UPS WarehouseThis is the gradely place where I work, recycling, refurbishing and packing uninteruptable power supplies.
 Tree and footpath, near Droomer, Windermere, Lake District.

 Taken at 2:30pm, 22nd May 2018.
 Sony APS-C @ 10mm.
 Grange-Over-Sands railway station, in the south lake district, Cumbria.
 Taken at approximately 3pm.